-Will that continue ?
+Will the increase continue ?

 If you don’t believe in bitcoin or you don’t want to put all your eggs in the same basket, but you believe that cryptocurrencies overall will grow in value (read some interest insights on reddit and quora), then you can distribute your purchases among the main cryptocurrencies, in a “index-fund” way (basically investing a certain amount spread amont those currencies, in proportion with the market share of each one).
 Use this site to see all the cryptocurrencies ordered by market capitalisation (the total money invested in each).